 Vice President | NY

-Ujala is a Vice President at Fenton’s New York office.
-An attorney, former journalist, and senior communications strategist, Ujala has served as the communications director for a number of human rights law organizations, including the ACLU New York, the Knight First Amendment Institute at Columbia University, and the Asian American Legal Defense and Education Fund.
-At ACLU New York, Ujala led the organization’s public response to President Trump’s instatement of the “Muslim ban,” and co-authored “State of Injustice” (on the right to public defense) and “Dignity for All?” (on discrimination against transgender youth).
+Prior to joining Fenton, Ujala served as the communications director for a number of human rights organizations, including ACLU New York, the Knight First Amendment Institute, and the Asian American Legal Defense and Education Fund.
+At ACLU New York, Ujala led the organization’s public response to Trump’s instatement of the “Muslim ban,” and co-authored “State of Injustice” (on the right to public defense) and “Dignity for All?” (on discrimination against transgender youth).